 Engagement Rings Today: The Average Carat Size

 When shopping for engagement rings, you are bound to feel like a fish out of water.
 Who knew jewelry had its own lingo?
-With hoity-toity jewelers throwing around terminology like carats, inclusion and melee, it is hard not to lose your mind then and there.
+With hoity-toity jewelers throwing around terminology like carats, inclusion, and melee, it is hard not to lose your mind then and there.
 Thankfully, we are here to guide you through everything you need to know before purchasing the perfect engagement ring.
-We also suggest you do as much digging up as possible and walk into the store with as much as information as any professional gemologist; it may sound ridiculous but when it comes to engagements, weddings and the whole affair, anything less than perfect is going to haunt you.
+We also suggest you do as much digging up as possible and walk into the store with as much information as any professional gemologist; it may sound ridiculous but when it comes to engagements, weddings, and the whole affair, anything less than perfect is going to haunt you.
 Besides, when you finally pop the question to your lady love, she should have an inkling of just how much thought went into it.

-When it comes to the gemstones for your ring, there are a few features you absolutely need to check up on.
+When it comes to the gemstones for your ring, there are a few features you absolutely need to check upon.
 We call them the 4Cs – Carat, Clarity, Color, and Cut.
-As you go over all the options that lay before you, these 4Cs are going to be the deal breaker which will help you make your choice.
+As you go over all the options that lay before you, these 4Cs are going to be the deal-breaker which will help you make your choice.

 The first thing to know is the carat size of the ring.
 When your newly engaged fiancé will be showing off her ring to friends and family, everybody will want to know how many carats the ring is.
 So, what is this carat, pronounced carrot, which we speak of and just how many should you go for?

-A carat is a standard unit for weight of gems and precious stones.
+A carat is a standard unit for the weight of gems and precious stones.
 A popular misconception is that it’s a unit for size.
 But let us inform you that even the biggest ring you’ve ever seen could probably fall short when talked about in carats.
 Measuring gems and diamonds in carats is much more convenient as it allows more precision since carats can be subdivided into 100 points.
 If you hear a jeweler referring to a diamond ring as a 50 pointer, what he or she means is that the weight of the diamonds in the ring is about 0.5 carats.
 Each carat is approximately 200 milligrams.
 The price of the ring you buy is mostly determined by its carat weight.
 Naturally, jewelry with a higher weightage of natural stones is going to be pricier.
 However, when setting the price for a ring, other factors such as clarity, color, cut and setting also come into play.